mark-hahn/git-diff-popup/README.md

 The following instructions assume Live-Archive is not installed.
 If it is then there will be slightly different instructions.
 See the *Live Archive* section below for these differences.

 There is one command `git-diff-popup:toggle` which is installed by default with the binding `ctrl-alt-D`.
-Make sure the cursor is on a changed line (in a difference chunk) and then execute the command.
+Make sure the cursor is on a changed line (in a difference hunk) and then execute the command.
 Two things will happen.
-The entire chunk of lines will be selected and a pop-up will appear next to that selection with the old version from the Git repository head.
+The entire hunk of lines will be selected and a pop-up will appear next to that selection with the old version from the Git repository head.

 Note that you do not click in the gutter but on the actual text to make the selection.
 If the cursor is not on a changed line then a warning will be given.
 In order to select a deletion place the cursor on a line before or after the deletion.